Low-Tech Planted Made Easy

 All of them receive the same maintenance:

 - Feeding twice a week

-- Top off with regular tap water as necessary, typically twice a week
+- Top off with dechlorinated water as necessary, typically twice a week

-- Wipe the glass with magnetic algae scrapper once every two weeks
+- Wipe the glass with an algae scrapper once every two weeks

-- Rinse off filter media and sponges using old tank water, once every three months
+- Rinse off filter media and sponges (using old tank water) at least once every three months